malcolmteas/AutoVersionXcode/README.md

 COPYRIGHT_NAME = Malcolm X
 </pre>

-These are optional.
+Alternatively, you can define these as user-defined build settings too.
+Either way is equivalent, but as a separate file it's more easily updated.
+However, these are optional.
+If you don't use them, then the eqivalent strings in the version file will be empty.
 An alternate way to handle copyright that works across multiple languages is to define a string in your strings file instead of using this.

 ### Versions